 Worship Dance has been extremely beneficial, bringing deep healing and freedom from strongholds I’d been carrying for most of my life.
 Even though I had been encouraged as a young dancer and artist, I still struggled with demands I had put on myself to be perfect.
 Before becoming a Christian at twenty-two, I had no sense of joy or peace in my life or artistry.
 I found myself constantly comparing myself to others, endlessly striving for acceptance and purpose by worldly means, but hit dead ends and disappointments every time.
 A couple years after my salvation encounter, I realized that I was not created to be perfect.
 I was created to be a worshiper.
 When I chose to use creative expression as a form of worship to honor God, joy and fulfillment settled in and my heart for ministry took flight.

-Sometimes imperfections and failures can become opportunities to discover our greatest strengths and eternal joys.
-Although Technique has always been a passion and always will be, worship gave me permission to move more organically and color outside the lines.
+Although technique is one of my greatest passions, worship dance gave me permission to move more organically and color outside the lines.
 It has helped me release perfections’ grip.
 I learned to take a more childlike approach to my artistry and accept that imperfections are part of the growing process.
-Worship has also been an asset to my choreography, challenging me to step out of the box and try new things.
+Worship has also been an asset to my choreography, challenging me to step outside the box and try new things.

-Feel free to contact me with any questions about Worship Dance.
+Feel free to contact me with any worship dance inquiries.
 To read more about my dance training history and bio, please check out my About Page.

 If you are interested in Creative Arts Worship, please consider connecting via my blog.